 National Council, Hazelden Betty Ford Host Congressional Briefing on Opioid Epidemic

-On Tuesday, the National Council for Behavioral Health and Hazelden Betty Ford Institute for Recovery Advocacy co-sponsored a congressional staff briefing focusing on efforts to address the national opioid crisis through expanded and improved education for doctors and other prescribers.
+On Tuesday, the National Council for Mental Wellbeing and Hazelden Betty Ford Institute for Recovery Advocacy co-sponsored a congressional staff briefing focusing on efforts to address the national opioid crisis through expanded and improved education for doctors and other prescribers.
 The briefing was hosted by the House and Senate Caucus on Prescription Drug Abuse.

 Prescribers across the country are faced with the enormous challenge of treating pain, while also preventing opioid addiction and overdose.
 Still, data show wide variability in physicians’ prescribing practices across the country, with many prescribers disagreeing on when to use prescription painkillers, how much to prescribe, when or how to utilize non-medication alternatives, how best to identify addiction, and how to intervene when addiction is present.